apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Intel Raptor Lake-HX Refresh analysis - Core i9-14900HX with more single-core performance**
+**Titans Part Ways With Head Coach Mike Vrabel**

-You can read more about it [here](https://www.notebookcheck.net/Intel-Raptor-Lake-HX-Refresh-analysis-Core-i9-14900HX-with-more-single-core-performance.790833.0.html).
+You can read more about it [here](https://www.tennesseetitans.com/news/titans-part-ways-with-head-coach-mike-vrabel).

 ## Requirements
 - Python 3.8